 Mycophenolic acid acts by inhibiting lymphocyte proliferation and antibody production; hence it is used primarily in immunosuppressive regimens in solid organ transplantations.
 It is rather similar in action to azathioprine, but more specific.

 Mycophenolate mofetil is available in both oral and intravenous preparations.
 The trade name in New Zealand is CellCept® and it is marketed in 250 mg capsules, 500 mg tablets and 5 ml/1 g suspension.
-It is currently registered and funded on Special Authority application for the prophylaxis of acute organ rejection in patients receiving allogeneic transplants.
-In April 2011, it was also funded for other indications on specialist application when corticosteroids, azathioprine and cyclosporin have failed or are unsuitable.
+It is currently registered for the prophylaxis of acute organ rejection in patients receiving allogeneic transplants.
+It is also used for other indications on specialist application, ususally when corticosteroids, azathioprine and ciclosporin have failed or are unsuitable.

 Use of mycophenolate for skin diseases

 Mycophenolate mofetil has been used to treat various non-transplant-related conditions, including some skin disorders.
 It is rarely used in New Zealand because of its expense.
 However, it has been reported to be helpful in the following conditions.

 - Connective tissue disorders:

 - Lichen planus

 Because it is absorbed well, it is commonly given orally, usually in divided doses.
 Doses range from 1 to 1.5 g twice daily for the treatment of psoriasis and most other skin diseases (up to maximum dose of 3g daily).
 When the psoriasis or skin condition begins to improve, the dose can be decreased to 1g daily in divided doses.